gimelg/accessible_soundbox/README.md

 # Audiobox Raspberry Pi Software Playbook

-The Audiobox is an appliance‑style audio player for a limited-access user such as a child, an elderly person, or a visually impared user:
+The Audiobox is an appliance‑style audio player for a limited-access user such as a child, an elderly person, or a visually impaired user:
 - No screen
 - No keyboard
 - No Wi‑Fi required